giuliagrisot/Distant_Reading_practice_scripts/README.md

-# Distant_Reading_practice_2023
+# Distant_Reading_practice
- Scripts and tutorials for DR with R
+ Scripts and tutorials for DR with R for the MPhil in DH, University of Cambridge

+ Dr Giulia Grisot